Okayama: Commerce

-Radio Stations

-Sports

-Okayama has many sports teams.
-In recent years, volleyball team Okayama Seagulls and football club Fagiano Okayama have been established.
-In 2009, Fagiano Okayama FC gained promotion to the J. League, the highest football league in Japan.

-Okayama was the birthplace of the 31st Yokozuna, Tsunenohana Kan'ichi, in 1896.
-He won 10 championships, 8 during his time as a Yokozuna.

 Education

 Okayama University, founded as a medical school in 1870 and established in 1949 as a national university, is in the city.
-Today, Okayama University is one of Okayama's largest universities, with 11 faculties and six graduate schools.
+Today, Okayama University is Okayama's largest university, with 8 faculties and seven graduate schools.

-There are seven private universities, three junior colleges, 24 high schools (16 public, eight private), seven combined junior high/high schools (two public, five private), 37 junior high schools (36 municipal, one national) and 93 elementary schools (91 municipal, two private) in the city.
+There are seven private universities, three junior colleges, 24 high schools (16 public, eight private), seven combined junior high/high schools (two public, five private), 38 junior high schools (37 municipal, one national) and 93 elementary schools (91 municipal, two private) in the city.